 If you’re a pre-med student, IVHQ offers a range of medical volunteer opportunities and mission trips for pre-med students that provide you with the hands-on experience needed to excel in your field.
 You can join IVHQ’s medical volunteer projects in the following locations:

 If you have completed your second year of medical or nursing school, or if you are a qualified healthcare professional, you are are eligible to join IVHQ in these destinations:

-On a medical mission in these destinations, nursing and medical students can expect to support a range of tasks, working across a variety of healthcare settings.
-This can include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
+You can expect to support a range of tasks across diverse healthcare settings in these destinations.
+This may include providing basic patient care, taking vitals, dressing wounds, triage nursing, and helping to prepare medical equipment.
 There are also opportunities to observe local doctors and nurses in operating rooms, as well as shadow their daily routines.

 How long can I go on a medical mission trip for?

-IVHQ runs medical volunteer programs year-round and you can choose to volunteer abroad on short-term medical mission trips ranging from 1 week to 24 weeks, so it’s easy to find a medical volunteer opportunity that suits your schedule.
+IVHQ runs medical volunteer programs year-round, and you can choose from either long-term or short-term medical mission trips, ranging from 1 week to 24 weeks.

 If you are traveling with a group of medical students or colleagues and would like to participate on a 1-week medical mission or nurse mission trip, you can volunteer abroad as a group on a Medical Campaign in the following locations:

 As a medical volunteer abroad on a mission trip, you’ll be immersed in a new culture and develop a global perspective of medicine while assisting communities with limited access to healthcare resources.
 By working closely with medical professionals in your host community, you will gain invaluable clinical experience, a deeper understanding of how foreign healthcare systems function and the everyday challenges that they have to overcome.

 Best Medical Mission Trips For 2023 & 2024